hbatistuzzo/CASE-Insider/README.md

 ---

-Insider Store is a retail apparel and fashion company.
+Insider Store is a retail apparel and fashion company.<\br>
 This project is based on their 2022 case challenge for a Business Analytics position.

 <img src="images/logo2.png" width="100%"/>